epopisces/template_api_wrapper/README.md

 | authorname | toolname_api.py| spock ||
 | repo_name | maintain.ps1 | tools_sprocketwidget_api | only necessary if tools are intended to be used via git subtrees |

-2. Delete this file (TEMPLATE.md)
+2. Remove Template Specific Files

-> Once the repository is ready for use, this file can be removed to keep the repository clean.
+> Once the repository is ready for use, run the task this file can be removed to keep the repository clean.

 3. Update the README